scipy-lectures/scientific-python-lectures/advanced/debugging/index.rst

   You can run `nosetests --pdb` to drop in post-mortem debugging on exceptions, and `nosetests --pdb-failure` to inspect test failures using the debugger.

+  In addition, you can use the IPython interface for the debugger in nose by installing the nose plugin
+  `ipdbplugin <http://pypi.python.org/pypi/ipdbplugin>`_.
+You can than pass `--ipdb` and `--ipdb-failure` options to nosetests.

 * **Calling the debugger explicitly**